malcx95/sick-coding-challenge/README.md

 # SICK Coding Challenge

-__UPDATE 2022-12-20: Does your solution work on the old image but not the new one?
-A solution has been found, see the last section of this README.__
+__IMPORTANT: Does your solution work on the old image but not the new one?
+Or do you have problems with getting the solution to work?
+It turns out there was a problem in the generation of the buffer image, please pull the latest changes and your solution might now work.
+See the last section of this README for details.__

 Welcome to this coding challenge!
 This repository contains all the necessary code and instructions to enter the competition, where you as a student can win a gift card worth 1000 SEK and increase your